What’s Better Canary, Piper, Angee, Nest Cam, or Nest IQ?By - 07/20/2017

-Home automation is a hot topic and Canary, Piper, Nest Cam, and Angee are four of the hottest products that fall somewhere between automation and self-monitored home security.
-I’ve personally tried all of them except for Angee, and I live with Canary, Canary Flex, Nest Cam, and Nest Cam Outdoor.
+Home automation is a hot topic and Canary, Piper, Nest Cam, Nest Cam IQ, and Angee are five of the hottest products that fall somewhere between automation and self-monitored home security.
+I’ve personally tried all of them, except for Angee which is not yet shipping, and I live with Canary, Canary Flex, Nest Cam, and Nest Cam Outdoor.

-Canary is a camera that started shipping last year.
-Canary Flex is the newest Canary.
+Canary is a camera that’s been around for a bit.
+Canary Flex is the newest Canary that can work outdoors.
 Piper nv is the latest version of Piper, adding night vision and other upgrades.
-Nest Cam is the newest version of Dropcam.
-And Angee is an in-progress project successfully funded on Kickstarter.
+Nest Cam replaced Dropcam and Nest Cam IQ is the latest Nest Cam which offers a few super powered features.
+And Angee is a yet-to-ship project successfully funded on Kickstarter.
 All of the devices have several things in common.
 They all have the option to function without monthly fees, they are all easy to install and setup, and they all provide some level of home security.

 Video Quality – Who is the best?

-While Canary, Piper, and Angee offer many built-in features, the primary feature of all four units is video surveillance.
-All offer FHD video (even Dropcam thanks to a recent change).
-That said, as Canary Flex is an indoor/outdoor camera, I’ve compared it in greater detail to the Nest Cam Outdoor separately.
-You can check that out here.
+While Canary, Piper, Nest Cam, and Angee offer many built-in features, the primary feature of all of the cameras is video surveillance.
+All offer FHD video while Nest Cam IQ takes it a step further by offering a 4K image sensor (8 Megapixels) backed by 12x digital zoom.
+(As Canary Flex is an indoor/outdoor camera, I’ve compared it in greater detail to the Nest Cam Outdoor here.)
 They all also offer night vision, the only exception being Piper, Piper nv’s predecessor.
 While there are subtle differences between the units, all offer a reliable experience.

 Video Quality Winner?

-The winner for video is Nest Cam.
+The winner for video is Nest Cam IQ followed by Nest Cam.
 Nest decided to focus on one thing and they got it right.
-The camera offers night vision and bank-level encryption.
+The original camera offers night vision and bank-level encryption.
 It also has 8x zoom.
-However, Canary is a close second and the picture quality is truly stunning.
-It’s important to remember that there is so much more to picture quality than resolution.
-In testing the cameras available, these two options are superior to Piper.
-Angee is, of course, TBD.
+As already mentioned, the IQ bumps this up to a 12x zoom backed by a 4K image sensor.
+However, Canary is a close third to Nest Cam and the picture quality is truly stunning.

 |4 Stars w/